 Ringke Dual Easy Film Screen Protector

 Ringke’s Dual Easy screen protector always deserves a place on our list.
-Being made from film, it won’t be the most protective option in the world, but it will guard against dirt, dust, and scratches.
+The film won’t be the most protective option in the world, but it will guard against dirt, dust, and scratches.
 It’s thin, and doesn’t interfere with your screen’s sensitivity, look, or the ultrasonic in-display fingerprint scanner.
-The “easy” in the name comes from the application method, which uses four layers to ensure that dust is removed during installation, reducing the chance small particles end up between your protector and display.
-It’s not too expensive, which is nice, and it even comes in a dual pack so you have a replacement.
+The “easy” in the name comes from the application method, which uses four layers to ensure that dust is removed during installation, reducing the chance of small particles ending up between your protector and display.
+The low price is a plus, and the dual pack adds to its value and allows you to keep a replacement on hand.

 Whitestone Dome Glass Screen Protector

 Whitestone offers the best in total glass protection.
 This is because the Dome Glass protector uses ultra-durable hard tempered glass.
 This protector can even help prevent your screen from shattering during a drop, although we still recommend using it with a case just in case.

 The application is a little complex compared to other options.
 A layer of liquid adhesive binds the protector and your screen.
 After curing the adhesive with the UV lamp, a strong bond binds the screen and protector.
 As a result, the fingerprint scanner still works perfectly.